 - 1984-09-26 President Reagan vetoes sanctions against South Africa

-- 1984-11-06 Incumbent Republican President Ronald Reagan is re-elected President of the United States in a landslide, winning 49 states and defeating Democrat candidate Walter Mondale
+- 1984-11-06 Incumbent Republican President Ronald Reagan re-elected President of the United States in a landslide; wins 49 states, and defeats Democrat Walter Mondale

 - 1985-01-21 Jessye Norman sings "Simple Gifts" at the second inauguration of US President Ronald Reagan in Washington, D. C.

 - 1985-05-01 US President Reagan ends embargo against Nicaragua

 - 1985-05-23 President Ronald Reagan awards Jimmy Stewart the Presidential Medal of Freedom and promotes him to Major General on the Retired List